jasonchen1221/python-notes/README.md

-# python-tutorial-notes
-Notes on Python tutorial, doctest, and pytest.

 # Python Tutorial & Testing Tools – Notes and Experiments

 > This private repository is dedicated to my personal study of the official Python tutorial, along with hands-on exploration of testing tools such as `doctest` and `pytest`.
 It includes structured notes, code experiments, and testing practices.